Saunkan Saunkanay 2: Production

 The sequel was announced following the commercial performance of Saunkan Saunkne (2022).
 The film was directed by Smeep Kang, with a screenplay by Amberdeep Singh.
 Filming took place in Punjab, India beginning in June 2024.
 It was produced with an estimated budget of ₹10 crore.

 Reception

 Archika Khurana of Times of India rated 3.5/5, stating "Saunkan Saunkanay 2 doesn't reinvent the wheel, but it keeps it spinning with gusto.
 Packed with energetic performances, lively music, and enough comedic chaos to keep audiences engaged, it succeeds as a feel-good, mass entertainer."

 Sukhpreet Kahlon of Indian Express rated 4/5 and wrote "Despite a few pitfalls, comedy expert Smeep Kang crafts an overall crowd pleasing entertainer starring Sargun Mehta, Ammy Virk and Nimrat Khaira."
 Mona of The Tribune rated 2.5/5 and stated "The sequel draws laughs and is entertaining.
-However, the first outing set the bar rather high, and ‘Saunkan Saunkanay 2’, even though funny, lacks the emotional heft of its wildly entertaining predecessor."
+However, the first outing set the bar rather high, and Saunkan Saunkanay 2, even though funny, lacks the emotional heft of its wildly entertaining predecessor."

-Box Office

-Saunkan Saunkanay 2 grossed approximately ₹34.9 crore worldwide during its theatrical run.
-It collected an estimated ₹18.3 crore net in India and around ₹13.35 crore overseas.
-The film was among the highest-grossing Punjabi-language films of 2025.